-Originality and artistic expression are crucial elements for the success of students within the department and beyond their high school experience.
-Students explore their creative interests through the exploration of culture, design, and creation and through presentation of original work, aesthetics, and analysis.
-The foundation of artistic understanding provides students with a unique perspective which allows them to view their world differently.
-The Family and Consumer Science Department offers the student a wide range of courses that will enhance their lives and further prepare them for the 21st century.
+- Originality and artistic expression are critical elements for the success of students within the department as well as beyond their high school experience. - Students explore their creative interests through the exploration of culture, design, creation, and presentation of original work, aesthetics, and analysis. - The foundation of artistic understanding provides students with a unique perspective, which allows them to view their world differently.

+The FCS Department offers the student a wide range of courses that emphasize practical problem solving which will enhance their lives and further prepare them for the 21st Century technologically based society in which they live.